CC&L Lab Director: Ashley Votruba, J.D., Ph.D.

-Rachel Sisley is a sophomore undergraduate student on the pre-health track with a psychology major and a literature minor, who also really enjoys chemistry.
+Rachel Sisley is a junior undergraduate student on the pre-health track with a psychology major and a literature minor, who also really enjoys chemistry.
 She grew up in Omaha, Nebraska but has traveled around the country.
 Rachel plans to attend UNMC back home in Omaha and gain a doctoral degree in psychiatry.
 In her free time, Rachel enjoys spending time with her AOII sorority sisters, hiking, camping, and reading literature.

 Zach Kneale is a junior undergraduate student majoring in Psychology and minoring in Political Science and Philosophy.
 He is also on the pre-law track and plans to attend law school after graduation.
 Due to this background, he is interested in the intersection between psychology and the law.
 In his free time he enjoys reading, spending time with friends, and playing video games.

 Reed Tiwald is a senior undergraduate student majoring in Psychology and minoring in Business.
 While Cognitive Psychology sparked his interest in psychology, he plans to attend graduate school for Industrial Organizational Psychology after graduation.
 In his free time, Reed enjoys listening to music, traveling, and spending time with friends.

 Ian Goheen is a Sophomore Psychology Major at UNL.
 He wants to pursue analytical psychology after his undergrad, focusing on psychological research in optimizing human function.
 He also shares interests in Sales, Education, and Communication.
 Ian spends most of his free time playing Super Smash Bros, Cooking, or Listening to music with his friends.